Other Human Resources Issues during a University State of Emergency

 Employees may be required to work outside of their classification as deemed necessary by the department or University.
 This includes employees with the necessary skills that are needed to work outside their campus, college, or administrative unit.
 The appropriate University authority will notify these employees when and where they must report to work.
 The campus, college, or administrative unit for which the work is performed is responsible for compensation at the individual’s regular base pay for their original appointment, or for an augmentation where required by contract or other policy.

-The on-campus distribution of paychecks will be suspended during a declared University State of Emergency.
-Paycheck distribution via direct deposit will continue and will be the only mechanism available for the distribution of employee pay.
-A memo will be developed that advises employees that paychecks will not be available for pick-up if the campus closes, and recommending employees who have not yet done so should set up direct deposit for their paychecks.
+The on-campus distribution of paychecks may be suspended during a declared University State of Emergency.
+Paycheck distribution via direct deposit will continue and is the most reliable mechanism available for the distribution of employee pay.
+An email will be developed that advises employees if paychecks will not be available for pick-up if the campus closes, and recommending that employees who have not yet done so should set up direct deposit for their paychecks.
 Employees who have not established direct deposit will have their paychecks mailed to their home address.

 C. Grant-Funded Employees

 Employees funded by external grants must be paid according to the specific requirements and limitations of the grant.
-Employing units and principal investigators are encouraged to work with funding agencies to determine how grant funded employees will be paid in advance of any State of Emergency.
+Employing units and principal investigators should immediately reach out to and work with funding agencies to determine how grant funded employees will be paid in the event of any State of Emergency.

-Graduate assistants and student employees should make reasonable efforts to contact their departments during a State of Emergency, and are to report to work only if specifically directed.
-Student employees are not eligible for paid leave and will be paid only for the hours worked.
-Graduate assistants may request approval for leave consistent with paid and unpaid leaves of absence as defined within the Administrative Policy: Graduate Assistant Employment.
+Graduate assistants and student workers should make reasonable efforts to contact their departments during a State of Emergency, and are to report to work only if specifically directed.
+Student workers are not eligible for paid leave but will be paid in accordance with Appendix: Pay Provisions During Emergency Closings or Reduced Operations.